nylen/cage/README.md

 Nicolas Cage

 Use this executable to prank your friends.
 Get it to execute on their computer somehow.
 Timer, script, whatever.
 That part is up to you.
+One easy way to do this is to place the program (or a shortcut to it) in the start menu -> Programs -> Startup folder.

 Download it here:  https://github.com/nylen/cage/raw/master/bin/Debug/cage.exe